 Annual performance reviews have become such a routine part of business that it’s sometimes easy to forget why we even do them.
-We end up filling them out by just going through the motions instead of remembering that performance reviews should encourage and motive employees.
+We end up filling them out by just going through the motions instead of remembering that performance reviews should encourage and motivate employees.
 To bring us all back to the true heart and soul of a performance review, we wanted to highlight the basic goals and purpose of this annual end-of-year ritual.
-Download the ebook, “The Skeptics Guide to Performance Management“ and get started on improving your performance management process.
+Download the ebook “The Skeptics Guide to Performance Management“ and get started on improving your performance management process.

 Why They Matter

 Performance reviews are about communication.
 They are a chance for management to lay out a clear plan of action for the company and explain their expectations to an employee.
 But, more than that, performance reviews are a chance to encourage employees to develop themselves.
 Keeping reviews positive where possible keeps employees satisfied and focused over the course of their careers.
 They’ll leave the review knowing where to improve and what the company is looking for.

 A performance review is the best time for management to lay out exactly what their expectations are.
 Employees should leave their performance reviews knowing what they need to achieve in the coming future.
 When employees understand the results they must obtain, they work harder to benefit the company.

 Keep in mind, though, that a performance review is more than just a war room to discuss strategies.
 It’s the time and place to address where employees have room to grow.
 No one comes into a company ready to take on the bulk of the work, but showing an employee the steps they can take to improve and develop their skills offers them a ladder to move through the ranks and take on more responsibility.
 When an employer shows their willingness to develop their employee, the employee can commit to working toward those goals.